elainechowqz/Churn-Rate-Prediction-for-Product-Marketing-Finance-Analytics/README.md

 * A trained Random Forest machine learning model for accurate churn prediction.
 * A set of data-driven business recommendations (product, marketing, finance) to improve customer retention and optimize product and marketing strategies.

+Below is a plot of feature importances from the predictive model.

 ![feature_importances_for_churn](<feature_importance.png>)